 Facebook cover photos are the larger images found at the top of your Facebook profile.
 Also known as a Facebook banner or a Facebook header, Facebook cover photos are one of the most prominent images on your profile.
 Like profile photos, cover photos are visible to the public.
 That’s where the similarities end, though.
 While the Facebook profile picture size of 180 by 180 pixels is standard across all platforms, the Facebook cover photo dimensions vary somewhat.
 On desktop, the Facebook cover photo size is displayed at 820 by 312 pixels, while on mobile the Facebook cover size is displayed at 640 pixels by 360 pixels.
 This represents almost a quarter of the screen on standard desktop browsers, so it’s clearly an important piece of real estate and a prominent part of making a good first impression.

-What you chiefly want to be concerned about though is selecting a photo that closely fits into that approximate 820 by 312 pixel dimensions to begin with.
-Use an image that is much larger than the standard Facebook header size and crucial parts may be cut off: use an image that is too small and Facebook will stretch it out which cause it to be blurry and poorly rendered.
+What you chiefly want to be concerned about, though, is selecting a photo that closely fits into that approximate 820 by 312 pixel dimensions.
+Use an image that is much larger than the standard Facebook header size and crucial parts may be cut off; use an image that is too small and Facebook will stretch it out, causing it to be blurry and poorly rendered.
 Your cover photo will be at its best when you specifically look for an image that hews closely to the Facebook banner size guidelines to begin with.